 top of page

-Pollen Problems: How to Deal with Allergies When Hiking and Camping
+Pollen Problems: How to Deal with Allergies when Backpacking

-a woman sneezes into a tissue as she stands surrounded by thousands of yellow pollinating flowers
+a woman sneezes into a tissue as she stands surrounded by thousands of yellow pollinating flowers.
+Know your allergies' season before planning your backpacking trip

 Whether you suffer from severe seasonal allergies or are prone to the occasional sneezing attack when you come into contact with ragweed - you certainly don’t want to sniff and snot your way through a hike or camping trip!